Charles Radclyffe: Career

-The Radclyffes were Roman Catholics, with long-standing links to the Stuarts; his grandfather Sir Francis Radclyffe (1625–1697) was created Earl of Derwentwater by Charles II upon his son, Edward Radclyffe, marrying Lady Mary Tudor.
+The Radclyffes were Catholics, with long-standing links to the Stuarts; his grandfather Sir Francis Radclyffe (1625–1697) was created Earl of Derwentwater by Charles II upon his son, Edward Radclyffe, marrying Lady Mary Tudor.
 His grandmother, Catherine Fenwick, came from another long-established Northumberland family; her brother Sir John Fenwick was executed in 1697 for conspiracy to assassinate William III.

 His elder brother James was educated at the exile court in Saint-Germain-en-Laye, where he was companion to James Francis Edward Stuart.
 Allowed to return to England in 1709, he and Charles joined the 1715 Rising, with a troop of 70 servants and friends.
 Captured at Preston, they were both found guilty of treason and condemned to death.
 Witnesses at the trial claimed Charles was in command, but despite efforts to save him, James was executed at Tower Hill in February 1716 and his title died with him.
 In December 1716, Charles escaped from Newgate Prison with 13 other prisoners when a door was left open, and made his way to France.

 He spent many years in Rome, the location of the Stuart court post-1718, including a period as private secretary to Prince Charles.
 His nephew John, de jure 4th Earl Derwentwater, died in 1731, leaving a legacy to "my kinsman, Mr Thompson", which may refer to an alias used by Charles, who now styled himself 5th Earl Derwentwater.
 He visited London and Essex in 1733 and 1739, reputedly with the knowledge of the government.

 Like many Jacobites, he was a Freemason, who reportedly served as Grandmaster of the Grande Loge de France in 1738.
 He is also listed as an officer in the Order of the Fleur de Lys, one of several organisations claiming to inherit the legacy of the Knights Templar; the Order still exists, although the more fantastic assertions have since been disproved.